Frunit/qpop.js/differences.md

 The mutation screen now shows the distribution of own individuals among the plants of the world map to make it easier to choose the appropriate traits to improve.

+#### More mutation points when playing with less than six players

+When playing with less than six players (human or ai), you could not get the maximum number of mutation points.
+In this version, the best player will always get most mutations points.

 #### Survival map creation

 I spent many hours extracting survival maps from RAM and running statistics on them.
 I hope that I managed to resemble the survival maps as closely as possible, but there will probably be differences.